 Preheat your oven to 350 F / 180 C, and grease a muffin tin with butter or oil.
 Mix all dry ingredients together in a large bowl.
 In a separate bowl, soften butter and add eggs, vanilla, and honey.
 Stir until well-combined, then add your oil and milk.
 Make a well in the centre of your dry ingredients and pour in the liquid; mix just until all the lumps are gone.

 Divide your batter into the muffin tin, and bake for 15-20 minutes, until golden on top and a knife inserted comes out clean.
-While muffins are baking, mix your butter and icing sugar together until thick and icing-like (just use your best judgment here!).
+While muffins are baking, mix your butter and icing sugar together until thick and icing-like (just use your best judgement here!).
 Once muffins are done, place onto wire rack and allow to cool slightly.
 While muffins are still warm, put a dollop of the icing on each of them—the icing will melt into the muffin a little bit, which in my opinion is the best part!

 Note: My recipe here made 12 normal sized muffins plus two large muffins.
 I used my silicone muffin cups for this, so you might want to grease up a smaller muffin tray or something else bake-able just in case!